imAIgene-Dream3D/BEHAV3D/docs/source/processing/segmentation/pixel_classifier.md

 The **Workers** spinbox (above the per-cell-type group-boxes) controls how many CPU processes are spawned for batch inference.
 It is capped at one less than your CPU core count.

-A **Test Segmentation Parameters** button at the bottom of this section runs the current parameters on the currently displayed timepoint and adds the result as a temporary Labels layer — useful for iterating on EDT / opening / fill-holes without committing to a batch run.
+A **Test Segmentation Parameters** button at the bottom of this section runs the current parameters on the currently displayed timepoint and adds the result as a temporary Labels layer — useful for iterating on EDT / opening / fill-holes without committing to a batch run ([what each parameter does](./index.md#instance-post-processing-parameters)).

 ### 3 · Batch Segmentation